 The biggest problem with many of the websites above, is that they really don’t make it easy to figure out what to buy, or how to buy it.
 And if we had to figure that all out for every trip we take it probably would not happen.

 So what we do is figure out the CO2 footprint for an average year for all our travel, plus a bit extra for our personal lives, and we sign up for a monthly subscription for a set amount.
-So we pay a monthly amount, and never have to think about it again.
+So we pay a monthly amount for our carbon offsets, and never have to think about it again.

 The following organizations have monthly subscription options.